mita07/my-resume/index.md

 ### Software
 ` `
-MS Office, Star UML, BizAgi Modeler software and more
+MS Office, Star UML & BizAgi Modeler software (for project structure) and more

 ## Training Summary